Adam Collins: Podcasts

+Gill) maintained exceptional standards."
+The podcast was nominated for Sports Podcast of the Year at the 2026 Sports Book Awards.

 Personal life

 Collins is a supporter of Hawthorn Football Club.
 He commented on the positive impact watching Victoria and Australia cricketer Dean Jones had on him as a youngster.
 Aged 18, Collins drove to the Australian Cricket Board’s headquarters to complain about the dropping of Mark Waugh from the test team.
 He now lives in North London with partner Rachel and daughters Winnie and Peggy.
 He is a relative of Australian novelist Joseph Furphy and Collins' father changed the family surname to Collins because Tom Collins was the pen name Furphy used.
 As well as being a member of the Australian Labor Party and British Labour Party Collins is a former chairman of the Victorian branch of the Australian Republic Movement.